goauthentik/authentik/docs/integrations/services/rancher/index.md

 -   Audience: `https://rancher.company/v1-saml/adfs/saml/metadata`
 -   Issuer: `passbook`

-You can of course use a custom Signing Certificate, and adjust the Assertion Length.
+You can of course use a custom Signing Certificate, and adjust durations.

 ## Rancher